Medication Search - Apo-Tolbutamide

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

-Are there any other precautions or warnings for the Apo-Tolbutamide medication?
+Are there any other precautions or warnings for Apo-Tolbutamide?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.